 Read on for Paramount Plus’ current deals.

-Start watching Paramount Plus!
+Start watching with Paramount Plus’ holiday deal.

 How much does Paramount Plus cost?

 Unfortunately, Paramount Plus is not free.
 The service offers two plans: ad-supported Essential Plan and an ad-free Premium Plan.
 Without any deals, the Essential Plan costs $4.99 per month, while the Premium plan costs $9.99 per month.
 Paramount Plus also offers two yearly plans: The Essential plan costs $49.99 per year (which saves users 16 percent or around $10 from the monthly price) and the Premium plan costs $99.99 per year (which saves users 16 percent or around $20 from the monthly price.)

 Yes!
 Paramount Plus does have a free trial.
 The service offers a seven-day free trial.
 To sign up for Paramount Plus’ free trial, visit the site here and click “Try It for Free.”
 Amazon Prime also offers a seven-day Paramount Plus free trial, as well as a 30-day free trial for Amazon Prime Video.